-When you require a higher usage level than provided with the free monthly credits, you can purchase additional user session credits to your account by logging into AWP and pressing the Buy Credits button.
+When you require a higher usage level than provided with the free monthly credits, you can purchase additional user session credits to your account by logging into ACP and pressing the Buy More link.

-An AWP Group Plan subscription also exists with additional functionality for collaborative project support, higher included monthly user session levels, and additional features.
+An ACP Group Plan subscription also exists with additional functionality for collaborative project support, higher included monthly user session levels, named users with access permissions, and additional features.
 Learn more on the Lumina Web Site.